puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-plan-deployment.md

 4. Add the app to your Enterprise Site list if it fails testing.

    > [!NOTE]
-   > As a best practice, group sites so when you upgrade an app, it's easier to remove the entire site from Internet Explorer mode and start using a modern browser for that app.
+   > As a best practice, group all of the sites that comprise an app.
+If the sites all need to be used to accomplish one task, and if they tend to be updated together, that is a good indication that they should be grouped.
+This way, when you upgrade an app, it's easier to remove the entire site from Internet Explorer mode and start using a modern browser for that app.

 ## Determine your channel strategy